-The Ecological Culture Initiative will host an Organic Farm-to-Table Heritage Gardens Dinner on September 9th, 2017 at 6:30 pm at St. Joseph's villa at 81 Lynn Ave, Hampton Bays 🍽
+The Ecological Culture Initiative will host an Organic Farm-to-Table Fall Equinox Dinner on Friday, September 21st, 2018 at 6:30 pm 🍽

 Hampton Bays, originally established as Good Ground in 1740 as an agrarian and fishing community, contains distinctive ecological characteristics—now threatened by development—that still play an important role in the community’s deeply rooted identity.
 The Ecological Culture Initiative (ECI), a nonprofit organization, is dedicated to using geospatial mapping and examination to evaluate cultural, historic and ecological assets, which, when taken collectively, bring to light a rationale for why Good Ground can serve as an example of regenerative neighborhood development.

 The Ecological Culture Initiative, which launched a seed lending library at the Hampton Bays Library in mid-March, has big plans to turn Hampton Bays into a worldwide leader in the permaculture movement, encouraging food growers to work within the native environment, while also honoring the hamlet’s human history.

 ECI's Education Director Marc Fasanella appeared on WRIV's Gianna Volpe Report on March 9th, and discussed important topics including Sustainability, Biodiversity, and the upcoming Seed Movie Encore.

 See the staff of the Ecological Culture Initiative present their vision to the Southampton Town Board, including the Good Ground Center for Field Ecology & Regenerative Design.

 Listen to ECI's Founder & Education Director Marc Fasanella talk with Sustainable East End - full interview online!